 The holidays are truly the most important time of the year for retailers.
+Even this year.

-This massive holiday shopping boom doesn’t seem to slowing down, either.
-As per NRF, the average increase in holiday sales for the past 10 years is 2.5%.
 But when it’s already November and you’re not ranking for your target keywords, it’s probably too late to push your website for SEO or social media.
 You need results and you need them fast.

 The holiday season is a tough time for PPC advertisers.
 With soaring competition and ever-increasing CPCs, it’s very easy to lose thousands of dollars.
 This is where Pay-per-Click (PPC) advertising comes in.